 A professional services firm is a collection of experts, and developing content is the most important way your experts can contribute to your firm’s marketing program.
 Content is the heart of every modern marketing strategy.
 And content marketing is the way you plan and deliver it.

-Most content marketing programs begin with a firm’s blog, where SEO techniques (see below) are used to attract hundreds or thousands of people who have a problem you can solve and send them to your website.
+Most content marketing programs begin with a firm’s blog, where SEO techniques (see below) are used to attract anyone who has a problem you can solve and send them to your website.
 While most will never turn into clients, a certain proportion will need services like yours at some point in the future.
 Your blog is their entry point.
-If you publish a lot of high-quality content on similar topics, these highly motivated individuals will return again and again.
+And if you publish regularly on similar topics, these highly motivated individuals will return again and again.

 While blog posts are critical to content marketing, there are many other formats content can take, including videos, speeches, books and ebooks, webinars, courses, articles, white papers, guides, kits and e-newsletters.
 And that just scratches the surface.